-Blue Dream is a hybrid cannabis strain with 21-28% THC, known for its berry aroma and relaxed and happy effects.
-It’s a popular choice for stress, anxiety, depression.
+Blue Dream is a hybrid cannabis strain with 21-28% THC and myrcene-dominant terpenes, known for its berry flavor profile and relaxed and happy effects.
+Commonly chosen by those managing stress, anxiety, depression.

 Quick Facts: Blue Dream